Trials in Yerevan, 1969-1970 (16.4)

 *

 • P.A.
 Airikyan (b.
-1949), a student of the Erevan Polytechnic Institute;
+1949), a student of the Yerevan Polytechnic Institute;

 • A.O.
 Ashikyan (b.
 1949), a student;

 • A.Ts.
 Navasardyan (b.
-1950), a motor mechanic;
+1950), a motor mechanic [1];

 • R.S.
 Barsegov (b.
-1950), a mechanic who was brought up in a children’s home;
+1950), a mechanic brought up in a children’s home;

 • A.Z.
 Khachatryan (b.
-1951), a student of Erevan University.
+1951), a student of Yerevan University.

-The charge was brought under Articles 65-1 and 67 of the Armenian Criminal Code (equivalent to Articles 70 and 72 of the Russian Code).
+The charge was brought under Articles 65-1 & 67 (Armenian SSR Criminal Code = Articles 70 & 72, RSFSR Code).

-The defendants were charged with organising in 1967 the illegal group “Shant” (named after the writer Levon Shant [1869-1951]), with the object of studying the history of the Armenian people, defending the purity of the Armenian language, and struggling both against the assimilation of the Armenian people and for its unification (the Armenian Republic includes a large part of Eastern Armenia, while Western Armenia is part of Turkey under the terms of the Soviet-Turkish treaties concluded in Moscow and Kars in 1921).
+• for its unification (the Armenian SSR includes a large part of Eastern Armenia; Western Armenia is part of Turkey under the terms of the Soviet-Turkish treaties concluded in Moscow and Kars in 1921).

 hayrikyan, paruir (as student)